The Hits (radio station): Wellington 90.1 FM

-Nelson 89.6FM
+Nelson 89.6 FM

-Originally an FM simulcast of 'Radio Nelson' (also on 1341 am), this station later became part of the Classic Hits family and was known as Classic Hits 90FM.
-The station broadcast to Nelson City on 89.8 and to the wider area (including Motueka and Tākaka) on 90.4.
+Originally an FM simulcast of 'Radio Nelson' (also on 1341 AM), this station later became part of the Classic Hits family and was known as Classic Hits 90FM.
+The station broadcast to Nelson City on 89.8 FM and to the wider area (including Motueka and Tākaka) on 90.4 FM.
 There is also a relay in Golden Bay on 1269 AM.
 More recently, 90FM was known as 'Classic Hits 89.8 and 90.4' but this name was dropped in late 2006 after the 90.4 frequency was shifted to 89.8 (in synchronous transmission with the Nelson City outlet).
-This left Nelson launching Radio Hauraki on 90.6FM in early 2007. **A national realigning of frequencies created another slight shift in frequencies with 'Classic Hits' moving to 89.6FM, and 'Hauraki' to 90.4FM, where they broadcast today.
+This left Nelson launching Radio Hauraki on 90.6 FM in early 2007. **A national realigning of frequencies created another slight shift in frequencies with 'Classic Hits' moving to 89.6 FM, and 'Hauraki' to 90.4 FM, where they broadcast today.

 The Classic Breakfast was hosted by Kent Robertson until his last show, on Friday 12 October 2012.

 Today, now known as 'The Hits 89-6', the station remains located on Selwyn Place in Nelson City, Scott Radovanovich presented a local breakfast show across Nelson and Marlborough until it was replaced with the Auckland-based breakfast show towards the end of 2018.
-Today, Hayden Rose presents the 9 am-3 pm weekday show.
+There is no local programme in Nelson, the show is networked out of Auckland.

-Marlborough 96.9FM
+Marlborough 96.9 FM

-Originally branded as Radio Marlborough, this station was first launched in 1965 as 2ZE broadcasting on 1540AM.
-The station moved to 1539 am in 1978 and then became Radio Marlborough.
-A relay to Picton was also established in 1981, also on 1539 am, but in 1993 moved to 1584 am.
-Radio Marlborough began broadcasting on 96.9FM in 1991.
+Originally branded as Radio Marlborough, this station was first launched in 1965 as 2ZE broadcasting on 1540 AM.
+The station moved to 1539 AM in 1978 and then became Radio Marlborough.
+A relay to Picton was also established in 1981, also on 1539 AM, but in 1993 moved to 1584 AM.
+Radio Marlborough began broadcasting on 96.9 FM in 1991.
 The station became Classic Hits Radio Marlborough in 2001 and at the same time the AM frequency was used to launch Radio Sport in the Marlborough region.

 The station is located in Cavalier House on Market Street, Blenheim.
 The main transmitter is located in the Wither Hills, 4 km south-southwest of Blenheim, with a second transmitter broadcasting on 89.1FM in the Picton area.

 During its time as The Hits the station had a local day show which then became a breakfast show.
 Scott Radovanovich presented the local breakfast show across Marlborough as well as Nelson until it was replaced with the Auckland-based breakfast show towards the end of 2018.
 No local programming originates from the Blenheim studios.